 My research plan is made up of several stages, as follows:

-1. Articles dealing with specific units, such as the attitude expressed in the Book of Micha to the political and military situation expressed in units 4:9-10, 11-13, 5:4-5, 6-8, or the definition of the universal concept of God as it appears in Amos 1:3-2:16, 3:1-2, 9:7-10.
+1. Articles dealing with specific units, such as the attitude expressed in the Book of Micah to the political and military situation expressed in the units 4:9-10, 11-13, 5:4-5, 6-8, or the definition of the universal concept of God as it appears in Amos 1:3-2:16, 3:1-2, 9:7-10.
 In these articles I will discuss the analysis of key units in each of the books.
-This detailed analysis will enable me to present an overarching review of the scholarly disputesdelve into areas of research lacuna relating to disputes regarding these units.
+This detailed analysis will enable me to present an overarching review of the scholarly disputes regarding these units.
 These include disputes relating to the questions of determining the boundaries of the unit, clarifying the language of the unit, dating of the unit's verses, defining the prophetic position expressed in the unit, and more.
 After presenting various research positions and discussing them, I will be able to present my position and provide proofs for it.

 2. A book that will present the main themes in the various prophetic books from a comparative perspective.
 The book will present the relevant units for each of the themes, which will form the core of the book.
 The units will be presented in a comparative manner, which will help clarify the meaning of the units and the concepts that arise from them on the one hand, and emphasize the similarities and differences between them on the other.
 In the book I do not intend to present all of the scholarly disputes, but rather to emphasize my conclusions regarding each of the units, with a brief reference to the research background.
 The book will refer to the detailed articles dealing with these disputes.
 This approach will help clarify the fundamental positions of each of the prophetic books and clarify the differences between them.
-Based on this, in the concluding chapters of the book I will present a characteristic position for each of the books, making usethat ties together of all the various issues found in the books.
+Based on this, in the concluding chapters of the book I will present a characterization of each of the books, tying together all of the various issues found in the books.

 The articles, as well as the book, will require me to master common research languages, including English, German and French.
 Questions regarding the text will require a knowledge of Greek.
 Akkadian will be necessary for issues that involve ancient Near Eastern texts from the area in which the Bible developed, a reality that is indicative of the wide distribution of the biblical themes.
-This type of study will require a variety of research methods available to the researcher of biblical prophecy, including: a philological discussion in the wording of the verses (Joosten 1997; Waltke 2007), literary analysis that focuses on the forming of the prophecies, their structure, the literary means employed in them, dealing with the framework in which the text is placed and its poetic qualities (Exum 1981; Petrotta 1991; Weiss 1992; Shaw 1993; Seifert 1996; Morris 1996; Eidevall 1996; Hong 2006), a theological discussion in the contents of the units (see references above in Scientific Background), dealing with questions of dating and text layers (Yee 1987; Barr 2000; Wagenaar 2001; Jacobs 2001; Barton 2007; Hadjiev 2009), dealing with the historical background of the prophecies (Houston 2004, 2010; Faust 2011; Vargon 2015).
+This type of study will require a variety of research methods available to the researcher of biblical prophecy, including: a philological discussion in the wording of the verses (Joosten 1997; Waltke 2007); literary analysis that focuses on the forming of the prophecies, their structure, the literary means employed in them, dealing with the framework in which the text is placed and its poetic qualities (Exum 1981; Petrotta 1991; Weiss 1992; Shaw 1993; Seifert 1996; Morris 1996; Eidevall 1996; Hong 2006); a theological discussion in the contents of the units (see references above in Scientific Background); dealing with questions of dating and text layers (Yee 1987; Barr 2000; Wagenaar 2001; Jacobs 2001; Barton 2007; Hadjiev 2009); dealing with the historical background of the prophecies (Houston 2004, 2010; Faust 2011; Vargon 2015).
 The balance between the various research methods will be done in accordance with the needs of the discussions.
 However, the omission of any one of the methods will undermine the credibility and accuracy of the discussion of the units and will hinder its integrity.